Dr. Jose Lam

 Areas of Interests: Professor Pitcher is currently studying corporate social responsibility (CSR) and small and medium sized enterprises (SME), specifically, how SMEs may best leverage the values of CSR to identify opportunities that will serve as the basis for sustainable business growth, competitive advantage, and societal advancement on both a provincial and national stage.
 She is also undertaking preliminary research in the areas of gender and CSR, and of the definitional and measurement challenges that exist in the field of social entrepreneurship.

-Mrs. Janice Turner
+Prof. Janice Turner

 B.Comm.
 (Hons.)
 (Co-op.)
 (Memorial), M.B.A.
 (Dalhousie); Lecturer